 Feel free to use this space for quiet reflection, meditation and prayer.
 It is also used for memorial services when required.

-Faith communities and visiting chaplains
+Faith communities and events

 A religion based on the person and teachings of Jesus Christ.